-The patient soon feels as if he had CHARLESTON, March 7.-Cotton quiet joyed to find the depressed feeling dissipated, the costive habits corrected, and new streams of health coursing through his veins, by using Simmons' Liver Re-M813¶1 ready come, and first on the list is "Talready come, and first on the list is "Talready" abominations of Modern Society.
-This is a good thing to have out here in Edyptien.
-Their "society," consisting as it does, for the most part, of trapped, hunders, saloon keepers and Swedish servant girls, is in great danger.
-The place, being situated in the midst of a perfectly flat prairie, receives broadsides of wind that are fearful from all ides of wind that are fearful from all directions.
-I was nearly blown from my eet in trying to navigate among the buildings-I will not say streets.
-One inexperienced can hardly imagine the terrib'e force of the wind that sweeps over these blenk prairies.
+PAYING THEMSELVES.-Whatever, they may have done or deft moment for the people, members of Congress in the last people, members of Congress in the last directions.
+I was nearly blown from my moments of the session, were not unmindful of themselves.
+For fear, perfeet in trying to navigate among the buildings-I will not say streets. inexperienced can hardly imagine the terrible force of the wind that sweeps over these blenk prairies.
 Glynden needs three seedlings more than a library.
-Unless there is a break wind provided, library and all will some fine morning awake to find itself ten miles or so South-east of its present location. would be bad for town lots, unless they could go also, and from the way the wind has blown lately, it looks as though his heavy dead eyes fixed on the speaker, they could.
+Unless there is a break wind provided, library and all will some fine morning awake to find itself ten miles or so South-east of its present location.
+That would be bad for town lots, unless they could go also, and from the way the wind has blown lately, it looks as though they could.